-- 1. The Quinquennial Inspection Report on St. Mary's & St. Giles' from 2019 contains a number of important repairs to which we have little, or no funds currently allocated. - On the other hand, we do have circa £50,000 in a Restricted Fund called Greater Access Project which is allocated to the cost of alterations to the West door access at St. Mary's & St. Giles' to facilitate easier access. - 3.
+- 1. The Quinquennial Inspection Report on St. Mary's & St. Giles' from 2019 contains a number of important repairs to which we have little, or no funds currently allocated.
+We are awaiting the 2025 Quinquennial Inspection Report after the recent inspection. - On the other hand, we do have circa £50,000 in a Restricted Fund called Greater Access Project which is allocated to the cost of alterations to the West door access at St. Mary's & St. Giles' to facilitate easier access. - 3.
 The North wall of the Vestry at All Saints is subsiding and whilst we do have some funds allocated to this, we are as yet unclear on whether these will be sufficient.